jamesiarmes/php-ews/README.md

 composer require garethp/php-ews
 ```

+# Upcoming Backwards Compatibility Breaking Change
+As of version `0.8`, the namespace of all classes will change from `jamesiarmes\PEWS` to `garethp\ews`

 # Usage
 The library can be used to make several different request types.
 In order to make a request, you need to instantiate a new `ExchangeWebServices` object: